Illustration of a person sitting on a chair and looking at spreadsheets

 Avoid cash flow problems

-The “Accounts Receivable” figure in your Balance Sheet represents how much money people owe you.
+The “accounts receivable” figure in your balance sheet represents how much money people owe you.

 Usually it represents sales on credit that are yet to come through.
 But in some cases it indicates that customers aren’t paying you in a timely manner, which can lead to cash flow problems in the future (i.e. you won’t have enough money in the bank to cover your bills).

-If your Accounts Receivable total is high, pinpoint which of your customers is responsible and speak to them about paying their overdue invoices or shortening their payment terms.
+If your accounts receivable total is high, pinpoint which of your customers is responsible and speak to them about paying their overdue invoices or shortening their payment terms.

-Top 10 Expenses report
+Top expenses report

 This report displays your business’s top expenses month-to-month.
 It’s designed to help you stay in control of your spending and find ways to save.
 And since your expenses will update in real time—as long as your bank, vendor, and merchant accounts are connected to Bench—you’ll have the most up-to-date information at your fingertips.